 We implement a difference-in-differences strategy in which the public sector is used as a control group.
-Estimates of Equation 4 are presented in Table 4.18 Each line presents the coefficient (resp. standard error and number of observations used in the model) associated with the interaction term $T_i \times P_i$ for a different health outcome (where T_i is the treatment dummy).
+Estimates of Equation 4 are presented in Table 4.19 Each line presents the coefficient (resp. robust standard error and number of observations used in the model) associated with the interaction term $T_i \times P_i$ for a different health outcome (where T_i is the treatment dummy).
 Our results show a negative effect of the 1993 reform, the health score of perceived health decreases by approximately 7 points for people in the private sector affected by the reform in the whole sample (Panel A).
 It corresponds to a decrease by approximately 10 % of the score of perceived health (see Table 3).
 However other health indicators are not significant at standard level.
 Thus, we find that the 1993 pension reform was detrimental to perceived health.

 This impact probably differs with the type of work.
 In particular, work may be more strenuous for unskilled workers.
 We approximate the skill levels of their work through their education.
 We divide the population into two groups: high school graduates and non-graduates (i.e. have not obtained the French school-leaving certificate, baccalauréat).
 The results of our estimations are shown in Table 4, Panel B gathers less-educated people, Panel C gathers highly-educated people.
-We rerun the same analysis with clustered standard errors that take into account the potential correlation within the same cohort cell, results are more significant (see Table A6 in Appendix).19
+20